 I was supposed to move to New Orleans on November 1, 2005 to escape the Western New York Winter and do my work in a warmer climate until Spring.
 The French Quarter is my favorite place in America and aside from Bourbon Street, it is probably the least American place in America.
 Well, we all know what happened: the worst disaster in American history, Hurricane Katrina, ripped through the city and the surrounding areas, displacing 1.2 million families.
 Million.
 Not hundred.
 Not thousand.
 Not hundred thousand.
 Million.
 Many of these people have nowhere to go.
 The poor.
 The elderly.
 They live in the rubble of their prior lives still without electricity and running water.
 Their homes, lives and jobs are gone.
 And aside from the loss felt when a lifetime of collected material items and investment are taken from you, many have lost more: A wife.
 A father.
 A sister.
 A neighbor.
 A pet.
 This ocean of loss is magnified further by the prolific insult that people outside the area think the crisis is over.
 The story barely registers a bleep in the national media, yet the Army Reservists I spoke with say the devastation is worse than what they saw in Iraq.

 New Orleans is the cradle of the only uniquely American art forms- Jazz and Blues.
 There would be no Rock and Roll if the were no NoLa.
 The fact that these people and this culture are being forgotten is worse than the disaster itself, because it doesn't have to be that way.
 I wanted to help.
-So I went down for the Holidays.
-And as you see from these humble snapshots, the cleanup and the healing have yet to even begin.
+So I went down for the Holidays to help in Arabi in St Benard Parish - just outside of New Orleans.
+As you see from these humble snapshots, the cleanup and the healing have yet to even begin.

 So that is the ugly reality of what used to be just one neighborhood.
 The horrealism